The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 \subsection{The TNG-Cluster simulation suite}

-TNG-Cluster is a collection of 352 zoom-in magnetohydrodynamical simulations of galaxy clusters drawn from a 1~Gpc parent box, with halo masses of log$_{10}(M_{200c}/\rm{M}_\odot) = [14.2,15.3]$ i.e. log$_{10}(M_{500c}/\rm{M}_\odot) = [14.0, 15.3]$.
+TNG-Cluster is a collection of 352 zoom-in magnetohydrodynamical simulations of galaxy clusters with halo masses of log$_{10}(M_{\rm{200c}}/\rm{M}_\odot) = [14.2,15.3]$ i.e. log$_{10}(M_{\rm{500c}}/\rm{M}_\odot) = [14.0, 15.3]$.
+These are drawn from a cubic parent box of about 1 comoving Gpc per side.
 It complements the volume-limited TNG300 simulation \citep[][]{Springel18, Pillepich18b, Nelson18a, Naiman18, Marinacci18} with the highest halo masses.
-In particular, a subset of halos with log$_{10}$M$_{200c}= 14.5 - 15.0$ at $z=0$ have been randomly chosen for re-simulation in TNG-Cluster in order to produce a uniform selection, and hence to compensate for the halo mass drop in TNG300, while simultaneously including all halos with log$_{10}$(M$_{200c})>15$.
-For a more detailed description of the halo selection we refer to \citet{Nelson24}.
+In particular, a subset of halos with log$_{10}M_{\rm{200c}}= 14.5 - 15.0$ at $z=0$ have been randomly chosen for re-simulation in TNG-Cluster in order to produce a uniform selection, and hence to compensate for the halo mass drop in TNG300, while simultaneously including all halos with log$_{10}(M_{\rm{200c}})>15$ from the same parent box.
+The volumes for re-simulations have been chosen such that the high-resolution zoom-in region around each cluster has a radius typically larger than two times the halo virial radius.
+For a more detailed description of the halo selection and model choices we refer to \citet{Nelson24}.
 Here we summarize additional salient aspects.

 TNG-Cluster was simulated with the AREPO code \citep[][]{Springel10} at a resolution of 1.1$\times 10^{7}$~M$_\odot$ in gas/stellar target mass, matching that of the TNG300 fiducial run.
 It is fully based on the IllustrisTNG model \citep[][]{Weinberger17, Pillepich18a}.
-This includes a variety of processes that are needed to simulate galaxy formation and evolution, such as stellar formation and evolution, metal enrichment from AGB stars, type Ia and type II supernovae by tracking nine elements (H, He, C, N, O, Ne, Mg, Si, and Fe) in addition to Europium, radiative cooling/heating, seeding and growth of SMBH and both stellar and SMBH (thermal and kinetic) feedback.
+This includes a variety of processes that are needed to simulate galaxy formation and evolution, such as stellar formation and evolution, metal enrichment, radiative cooling/heating, seeding and growth of SMBH and both stellar and SMBH (thermal and kinetic) feedback.
+Specifically, the IllustrisTNG model produces stellar particles, each representing a single-age stellar population with an initial mass function described by \citet{Chabrier03}.
+Such populations evolve and return metals to the surrounding inter-stellar medium via AGB stars, type Ia and type II supernovae over time \citep[][]{Vogelsberger13,Wiersma09} based on the stellar yields described in detail in \citet{Pillepich18a}.
+The simulation directly tracks nine elements (H, He, C, N, O, Ne, Mg, Si, and Fe), in addition to Europium, tagging their production channel.

-$\Lambda$CDM cosmological parameters from the Planck observations of the cosmic microwave background \citep[][]{PlanckColab16} are assumed in TNG-Cluster and throughout this paper: $\Omega_m$=0.3089, $\Omega_\Lambda$=0.6911, $\Omega_b$=0.0486, H$_0$=67.74~km~s$^{-1}$~Mpc~$^{-1}$, $\sigma_8$=0.8159 and n$_s$=0.9667, consistent with the other IllustrisTNG runs.
+$\Lambda$CDM cosmological parameters from the Planck observations of the cosmic microwave background \citep[][]{PlanckColab16} are assumed in TNG-Cluster and throughout this paper: $\Omega_{\rm{m}}$=0.3089, $\Omega_\Lambda$=0.6911, $\Omega_{\rm{b}}$=0.0486, H$_0$=67.74~km~s$^{-1}$~Mpc~$^{-1}$, $\sigma_8$=0.8159 and n$_s$=0.9667, consistent with the other IllustrisTNG runs.